Turtosa/from-zero-to-rag/from-zero-to-rag.md

 ## Chunking
 There are several ways we can opt to split our data into chunks.
 A naive approach would be to use a fixed string length (e.g. turn a 1000 character text file into 100 sequential chunks of 10 characters); the problem here is that we're dealing with *natural language*: we'd be splitting up a paragraph into nonsensical sentence fragments.

 A slightly better approach would be to split according to paragraphs or sections (like starting a new chunk every time we run into a markdown heading or a double newline).
-However, this can cause issues when paragraphs are not used, or are unable to be identified in some documents (some chunks will be absolutely massive while others are paragraph sized).
+However, this can cause issues when paragraphs are not used, or are unable to be identified in certain documents.

 For this project, I've opted to use sentence-based chunking.
-For determining sentence boundaries, the first thought that comes to mind is just to split on common delimiters like periods, semi-colons, colons, and em-dashes.
+For determining sentence boundaries, the first thought that comes to mind is just to split on common delimiters like period, semi-colon, colon, and em-dash.
 Unfortunately though, there are other use-cases for these characters in the English language (e.g. "e.g."); "e" and "g" are not sentences, so we need a way to filter these out.
 Thankfully there exists an abundance of NLP tools to help us with sentence tokenization.

 Here's the first iteration of our chunking function, using neurosnap's [Sentences](https://github.com/neurosnap/sentences) module.
 ```go